 Are you in the middle of a drama thinking, “My ex owes me money for child support and I can’t pay my bills without it”?
 If you are you are in good company.

 Every week I hear from single moms getting no help financially.
-Are you one of the single moms who is anxious, depressed, stressed out an angry, because court-ordered child support is going unpaid.
+Are you one of the single moms who is anxious, depressed, stressed out and angry, because court-ordered child support is going unpaid.
+You wonder how can I possibly make my budget work when the money I thought I would have isn’t here.

 Millions of dollars in child support go unpaid every year.
 According to the latest version of the government’s Custodial Mothers and Fathers and Their Child Support report, released in January 2016 68.5% of child support money owed was actually received.
 According to this news story, Ohio seized over 10 million dollars in casino winnings from 2014 to May 2019.